kencruz/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by Ken Cruz for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Ken](https://github.com/kencruz) for the Lighthouse Labs Web Development Bootcamp.